 - Attend the Social Impact Certificate Orientation.

-- Conduct introductory and final coffee chats with assigned TFC Mentor.
+- Hold ongoing coffee chats with assigned TFC Staff Mentor.

 - Attend at least one Social Impact Certificate Learner’s Day.

 - Collect 10 credits as described below.

 - Present final learnings at the TFC’s Social Impact Learners’ Day.

 The certificate was designed to encourage each student’s unique goals and priorities.
 As a result, students have the flexibility to choose activities and experiences that align with their interests.
 Students must complete (4) Connect credits, (3) Engage credits, (2) Learn credits, and (1) Lead credit in order to gain the 10 credits required for the certificate.
 The table below summarizes each of these categories of credits.
 For a list of qualifying activities and experiences, please consult the TFC Social Impact Certificate Graduate Assistant, Niccolo Roditti.
 Niccolo can be reached via email at firstname.lastname@example.org.
 Reach out if you have questions about the eligibility of an activity.

 *Note: The qualifying activities listed above are purely for example purposes and don’t represent all options available.
 Please consult the graduate assistant for a list of qualifying activities.
 We are also open to other options so long as they align with the mission of the certificate.
 You can reach out to the TFC with questions.

 Frequently Asked Questions: